 The Corporation's operations are subject to extensive governmental regulations with respect to such matters as environmental protection, health, safety and labour; mining law reform; restrictions on production or export, price controls and tax increases; aboriginal land claims; and expropriation of property in the jurisdictions in which it operates.
 Compliance with these and other laws and regulations may require the Corporation to make significant capital outlays which may slow its growth by diverting its financial resources.
 The enactment of new adverse regulations or regulatory requirements, such as the announcement by the Government of Alberta regarding the phase out of its coal fueled electrical generation capacity by 2030 or more stringent enforcement of current regulations or regulatory requirements may increase costs, which could have an adverse effect on the Corporation.
-As a result of these regulations, there is the possibility of operators converting coal fired electrical generation to gas generation prior to 2030 which could have an adverse effect on the Corporation's thermal coal royalties.
-The Corporation cannot give assurances that it will be able to adapt to these regulatory developments on a timely or cost effective basis.
+In 2021, operators further stated their intention to convert coal fired electrical generation to gas generation at an earlier date, namely before 2024.
+The Corporation cannot give assurances that it will be able to adapt to these regulatory developments on a timely or cost-effective basis.
 Violations of these regulations and regulatory requirements could lead to substantial fines, penalties or other sanctions.
 The Corporation mitigates this risk through not doing business in unstable countries and within stable countries, the Corporation follows all laws and regulations and engages legal counsel to ensure compliance, if necessary.